ATTENTION! AE201 Students at ERAU

 Worked Examples

 This section of the eBook presents many worked examples drawn from past exam questions and homework problems.
 These examples, called exemplars, are fully worked problems that illustrate every step and highlight the key principles you must master to succeed.
 Study them on your own or with your study group.
 You do not need dozens of examples to understand a topic in AE201.
 Begin with one exemplar and concentrate on the reasoning behind each step.
 When you are comfortable, tackle a second exemplar without looking at the solution and confirm that you can reproduce every step accurately.
 Finally, work through a third exemplar, then stand in front of a whiteboard and review the solution methods for yourself as if you were teaching a class.
 This mirrors the Feynman Technique: explaining an idea in plain language exposes any gaps in understanding and helps you close them.
-If the opportunity presents itself, could you teach the solution to your study partners as well?
+If you have the opportunity, you could teach your study partners the solution.
 If you can explain and teach it clearly, you are ready for the exam.

 72. Worked Examples: Introductory